 A Gentle Feast makes it easy to implement a Charlotte Mason program while maintaining a sense of order and progress in your curriculum.
 It does a fine job of helping you develop a manageable flow to your curriculum while ensuring that your schedule includes time for learning the Bible, learning to appreciate and love good literature, and developing an appreciation for beauty through the arts and nature.

-A Gentle Feast purchasers receive a free "Introduction Course" free access for 18-months to a membership page for that year's program (White, Green, Red, or Blue).
+A Gentle Feast purchasers receive a free "Introduction Course" and access to a membership page for that cycle.
 Links to the lesson plans, resources, and schedules on that page make it easy to use A Gentle Feast.